The fall of the AAUP

 Scott is quick to mention FIRE’s defense of groups like Turning Point USA, but fails to mention that we’ve also called them out when they’ve gone too far — like they did with their Professor Watchlist back in 2016.
 Rikki and I also dig into this in “Canceling.”

-In addition to the groups Scott named, we’ve also defended Students for Justice in Palestine, the Portland State International Socialist Organization, the Central Ohio Revolutionary Socialists, Students for a Democratic Society, Progressive Zionists for Peace, the National Organization for the Reform of Marijuana Laws, and the Students for a National Health Program, DePaul Socialists, Students for Cannabis Policy Reform, College Democrats, the Association of Latino Professionals for America, Haven: The LGBTQ Student Union, Animal Alliance, Building Revolution, Anti-Imperialism, and Dissent, oSTEM, LGBTQ Aggies, MUA Aggies, and Transcend, the Lambda Gay-Straight Alliance, and the LGBTQA+ Allies Club — just to name a few.
+In addition to the groups Scott named, we’ve also defended Students for Justice in Palestine, the Portland State International Socialist Organization, the Central Ohio Revolutionary Socialists, Students for a Democratic Society, Progressive Zionists for Peace, the National Organization for the Reform of Marijuana Laws, and the Students for a National Health Program, DePaul Socialists, Students for Cannabis Policy Reform, College Democrats, the Association of Latino Professionals for America, Students Promoting Equality, Action and Knowledge (SPEAK), Animal Alliance, oSTEM, LGBTQ Aggies, MUA Aggies, and Transcend, and the Lambda Gay-Straight Alliance — just to name a few.

 That’s a hell of a lot of occasional liberal and leftist groups, don’t you think?